BACnet Stack

 $ make BACDL_DEFINE=-DBACDL_MSTP=1 clean all

-$ build.bat
+c:\> build.bat

 The demo application accept command line arguments.
 To specify an array index of ALL, use "-1".
 To make a priority optional, use "0".
 The applications also use environment variables to set datalink layer preferences.
 Use --help on the command line to see more options.

-$ demo/server/bacsrv 123
+$ apps/server/bacsrv 123

 BACnet Server Demo - Device #123

-$ demo/readprop/bacrp
+$ apps/readprop/bacrp

 bacrp device-instance object-type object-instance property [index]

-$ demo/writeprop/bacwp
+$ apps/writeprop/bacwp

 bacwp device-instance object-type object-instance property priority index tag value [tag value...]

-$ demo/readfile/bacarf
+$ apps/readfile/bacarf

 bacarf device-instance file-instance local-name

-$ demo/writefile/bacawf
+$ apps/writefile/bacawf

 bacawf device-instance file-instance local-name

-$ demo/reinit/bacrd
+$ apps/reinit/bacrd

 Usage: bacrd device-instance state [password]